menu

 If necessary, submit a building application to your council.
 Once this has been approved you will first need to put down a concrete slab and then wait one week to cure and put up the kit.

-How much does a shed cost?
+How much does it cost to build a shed from scratch?

 A shed will cost you anywhere from $500 to $5,000 depending on your chosen type, materials, and location.